 What is Promotional Marketing and What makes it important?

-BOGO, or up to 50% off on select merchandise - we love a deal that says this and often throng to a website or a store to browse through the products/services under promotional offers from time to time.
-While it's an excellent opportunity for buyers to stock up on products during a promotional sale, it's equally fetching for companies.
+BOGO, or up to 50% off on select merchandise - we love a deal that says this and often throngs to a website or a store to browse through the products/services under promotional offers from time to time.
+While it's an excellent opportunity for buyers to stock up on outcomes during a promotional sale, it's equally fetching for companies.
 In this post, we delve into the concepts that circle around promotional marketing, why giving your customers a good deal ends up being profitable for you, and the right ways to do it - through tried and tested methods from successful brands.

-The end goal could be anything - to encourage new customers to try your stuff out, to keep the old customers coming back for more, or simply to increase sales overall, during special occasions like Thanksgiving or Mother’s Day.
-Promotional marketing is a tried and tested method marketing gurus have used over time, to increase outreach and sales.
+The end goal could be anything - to encourage new customers to try your stuff out, to keep the old customers coming back for more, or just to increase sales overall, during special occasions like Thanksgiving or Mother’s Day.
+Promotional marketing is a tried, and tested method marketing gurus have used over time, to increase outreach and sales.
 We've explored two instances where promotional marketing has done wonders for a company:

-Success stories we love in terms of keeping the existing customers happy, are those of loyalty card incentives offered to customers who are on a membership with brands - like the Starbucks or Sephora cards .
-Reports from these two brands specifically have proven that the customers love gifting the experience to their friends, or even purchasing it for themselves, because the quality is top-notch, the in-store experience is brilliant and most importantly, the promotional deals gifted to customers on special occasions of their lives like birthdays or anniversaries add a personal touch and makes them feel like the companies really care about being existent in their lives.
+Success stories we love in terms of keeping the existing customers happy are those of loyalty card incentives offered to customers who are on a membership with brands - like the Starbucks or Sephora cards .
+Reports from these two brands specifically have proven that the customers love gifting the experience to their friends, even purchasing it for themselves.
+Because the quality is top-notch, the in-store experience is brilliant, and most importantly, the promotional deals gifted to customers on special occasions add a personal touch and makes them feel like the companies really care about being existent in their lives.

 Starbucks offers a free drink to customers in their birthday month, and Sephora customers get to pick from a range of high-end products as a gift on the occasion of their birthday.